 Chris Wang is a designer based in Los Angeles and this is his portfolio website.
 This website has a unique design and an unusual navigation that uses 2 simultaneous slideshows, one with pictures, one with content.
 You can click view to find out more.

+Also, if you are building a single-page design, you might want to consider a dot navigation or a sections navigation type.
+This is a simple but very effective and useful navigation tool that has a professional look.
+This is a dotted menu/sections menu has a sticky layout on the left or right side of the screen and helps you easily navigate through single page websites.
+The dots represent a different section of your website and to use them you just need to click on the dots and the page will automatically scroll up or down to that specific section.
 If you’re a fan of crime novels then you might like this website.
 A Violent Act presents perspectives on a double murder in a creative way.
 All you have to do is scroll down to read the first story.
 At all times you can drag the screen to the left to read the second perspective.

 Studio Veldwerk focuses on creating simple and beautiful work.
 This is the studio’s business card website which looks great and has an unusual navigation.
 If you will want to find out more about them check out the about section and get surprised!